Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Discussion and Directions for Future Work

 In this section, we discuss the strengths and limitations of our learning and planning framework, focusing on the topics of (i) domain discretization, (ii) grounded versus lifted model learning, (iii) assumptions on the reward function, (iv) linearity assumptions on functions $C$, $I$, $G$, $R$, (v) the availability of real-world (or simulated) interaction, and (vi) exploration policy choices for data collection.
+We also discuss opportunities for future work that can relax many of these assumptions.